 A lender can use this analysis to establish front-end pricing by running the upfront price basis as of the time that the loan is actually sold, then capturing the spread of that basis to the committed price.
 The reporting is dynamic and it can be manipulated for different views, depending on your business needs.

 6. Best Effort Execution Max Investor View

-One very helpful iteration shown in the Day One vs. Final Execution analysis is over a time series that displays that day-over-day spread.
-There is lots of functionality that this tool accommodates but you have to restrict the bid value filters to best effort execution max investor.
+One very helpful iteration shown in the day one versus final execution analysis is over a time series that displays that day-over-day spread.
+There is lots of functionality that this tool provides, but you have to restrict the bid value filters to best effort execution max investor.